Angular displacement

+The angular displacement (symbol θ, ϑ, or φ) – also called angle of rotation, rotational displacement, or rotary displacement – of a physical body is the angle (with the unit radian, degree, turn, etc.) through which the body rotates (revolves or spins) around a centre or axis of rotation.
+Angular displacement may be signed, indicating the sense of rotation (e.g., clockwise); it may also be greater (in absolute value) than a full turn.

+Context

-Angular displacement of a body is the angle (in radians, degrees or revolutions) through which a point revolves around a centre or a specified axis in a specified sense.
-When a body rotates about its axis, the motion cannot simply be analyzed as a particle, as in circular motion it undergoes a changing velocity and acceleration at any time (t).
+When a body rotates about its axis, the motion cannot simply be analyzed as a particle, as in circular motion it undergoes a changing velocity and acceleration at any time.
 When dealing with the rotation of a body, it becomes simpler to consider the body itself rigid.
 A body is generally considered rigid when the separations between all the particles remains constant throughout the body's motion, so for example parts of its mass are not flying off.
 In a realistic sense, all things can be deformable, however this impact is minimal and negligible.
-Thus the rotation of a rigid body over a fixed axis is referred to as rotational motion.